 Over my career, I noticed many predictable employees found their way up the career ladder, but these people didn’t add the greatest value to the organization.

-A high comfort level implies that predictable employees follow the approach expected by the organization’s “establishment”; they follow the rules that govern acceptable behavior.
+A high comfort level implies that predictable employees follow the approach expected by the organization’s “establishment”; they follow the rules that govern acceptable behaviour.

 Meeting leadership expectations can sometimes be unwelcome bedfellows to breakaway thinking and achieving glorious results.
 The best result can sometimes be achieved by NOT following the prescribed direction exactly, but by following your gut — but it requires risk-taking and the conviction of your ideas.